-The Executive Certificate in Ministering to Women is composed of 12 credits, offered entirely online, at the graduate, undergraduate, and not-for-credit levels.
+The Specialization in Ministering to Women is composed of 12 credits, offered entirely online, at the graduate, undergraduate, and not-for-credit levels.

 Church based women’s leaders are required to communicate biblical, spiritual and emotional truths in a clear, meaningful and contemporary manner.
 This course will lead the student to develop strong exegetical, teaching, and communication skills, to women.

 This course will undertake a comprehensive study of the leadership, character, and administrative qualities required for effective ministry to and with women.
 It will include an examination of one’s personal gifting, personality, and leadership style, combined with a study of the female leadership qualities of discretion, modesty, and discernment.
 Methods for building effective ministry teams and healthy relationships with senior leadership will be discussed.